TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-connectivity.md

 	ownershipId="AzureData_AzureCosmosDB"
 />

-# Azure Synapse Link for Cosmos DB - Connectivity
+# Azure Synapse Link for Azure Cosmos DB - Connectivity
 Most users are able to resolve their Azure Synapse Link for Cosmos DB Connectivity issue using the steps below.